tonyedwardspz/the-stoic-generation/content/authors/zeno/_index.md

 In some ways, the early days of the School of Stoicism were similar to a modern-day university classroom.
 Like a university professor, I was committed to sharing my ideas and insights with a diverse group of students and helping them to develop their personal philosophical perspectives.
 However, there were also some key differences.
 Unlike modern universities, which are often characterised by rigid academic structures and a focus on career preparation, the School of Stoicism was more concerned with personal growth and the pursuit of wisdom for its own sake.
 Additionally, the format of my lectures was much more conversational and informal than expected from a modern-day professor, with plenty of opportunities for questions, debate, and discussion among students.

-Here is a timeline of some of the key dates in the history of the school of stoicism:

- •  301 BC: Zeno of Citium founds the school of stoicism in Athens.
- •  280 BC: Cleanthes becomes a student of Zeno and eventually succeeds him as the head of the school.
- •  233 BC: Chrysippus becomes a student of Cleanthes and makes many significant contributions to stoic philosophy.
- •  161-180 AD: The Roman emperor Marcus Aurelius, a devoted stoic, writes the famous work "Meditations."
- •  1st-2nd century AD: Epictetus, a former slave turned philosopher, teaches stoic philosophy and writes "The Discourses."
- •  2nd-3rd century AD: The stoic philosopher and writer Seneca serves as a tutor and advisor to the Roman emperor Nero.
- •  3rd century AD: The Roman emperor Julian, also known as Julian the Apostate, is influenced by stoic philosophy and writes several works on the subject.
- •  529 AD: The Christian emperor Justinian I closes the schools of philosophy in Athens, including the school of stoicism, as part of his efforts to suppress non-Christian teachings.

-Throughout its existence, the school of stoicism has profoundly influenced philosophy, culture, religion, and the lives of countless individuals throughout history.
+Throughout its existence between 301 BC and 529 AD, the school of stoicism has profoundly influenced philosophy, culture, religion, and the lives of countless individuals throughout history.
 Its rediscovery in the 16th century means the school's teachings can inspire and guide people daily, thousands of years after its founding.

 ## A controlled end